When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Very few studies of mouth taping have been done, but one small study found that participants reported less daytime sleepiness, less snoring, and fewer breathing disruptions while sleeping with a soft patch over their mouths.

 Adjustments to the sleep position may help open the nasal airway and therefore reduce mouth breathing.
-Sleeping upright or on the side may open airways for some people with OSA.
+Sleeping upright or on your side may open airways for some people.

 Supportive pillows, specialized backpacks, body position sensors with alarms, or tennis balls attached to the back may help people who otherwise have difficulty sleeping on their sides or upright.